Ways to Manage Symptoms and Treat Psoriasis

 Biosimilars have the same boxed warnings as their original drug.
 Some of these biosimilars may not yet be available.
 Ask your doctor whether a biosimilar might be right for you.8

 All drugs can cause side effects, and side effects can vary depending on the drug you are taking.
 Some drugs listed on this page have a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
 Talk to your doctor about the risks and benefits before starting any new medicine for psoriasis.

 How is light therapy used to treat psoriasis?

-Light therapy, also called phototherapy, is another common treatment option for people with plaque psoriasis.
-It involves exposing areas of skin to ultraviolet rays of light for a prescribed amount of time.
-It works by damaging the skin cells that cause psoriasis plaques to form.
-Types of phototherapy treatments include:
+Light therapy is also called phototherapy.
+It is a common treatment option for people with plaque psoriasis.
+It involves exposing your skin to ultraviolet light for a specific amount of time.
+This can slow skin cell growth and reduce inflammation.1,9

-- excimer laser therapy
+- Excimer laser therapy

-How can lifestyle considerations improve psoriasis symptoms?
+How can lifestyle changes improve psoriasis symptoms?